 Opening hours: 11.00am – 5.00am

 Open since the year 2000 the Casino Berlin Potsdamer Platz is the city’s largest.
-Over three floors, in a great location in the bustling city centre, the area is full of shopping, cinemas and theatres as well as bars and restaurants.
+Over three floors, in a great location in the bustling city center, the area is full of shopping, cinemas, and theatres as well as bars and restaurants.

 This casino has up to 350 slot machines including electronic games, 7 jackpot Slots, Video slots and Multi roulette.
-It has an impressive 6 tables for poker tournaments, and 11 live table games.
+It has impressive 6 tables for poker tournaments and 11 live table games.
 Entrance is €2.50.
 You are bound to have a good night here, the even have a great bar called the Baccara-Bar where you’ll find spirits to indulge in from all over the world.
-A top notch establishment but for best online pokies real money.
+A top-notch establishment but for best online pokies real money.

 Opening hours: 11.00am – 3.00am

 Small but accessible, this casino in Hasenheide doesn’t offer any live table games, its slot machines and poker floor only I’m afraid!
 But that’s great for those not interested in roulette, baccarat (that definitely requires learning baccarat strategy) or blackjack.
 There are poker tournaments every day of the week with up to 40 places available and around 100 slot machines to get your teeth into.
 They work on a ‘ticket in, ticket out’ cashless system, which makes it easier for everyone.
 Entrance is free!